 “Never has it been more important for us to learn the lessons from Srebrenica.
 We must build better and safer societies for all, otherwise those who spread divisive messages will go unchallenged in their efforts to breed hatred and intolerance.”

 The ‘Lessons from Srebrenica’ educational visit programme will be taking a number of high profile delegations out throughout the next three years.
-This year events to mark the 21st anniversary of the genocide included a UK Commemoration at the Foreign Office, faith and interfaith events at Churches Mosques and Synagogues, concerts, art exhibitions, film screenings, a football tournament, peace walks, school workshops and assemblies.
+This year, community action to mark the 21st anniversary of the genocide included a UK Commemoration at the Foreign Office, faith and interfaith events at Churches Mosques and Synagogues, concerts, art exhibitions, film screenings, a football tournament, peace walks, school workshops and assemblies.